Azure-Samples/function-call-dynamic-query-demo/README.md

 3. Configure your environment variables that will be used for deployment:

 > [!IMPORTANT]
-> Please note that SQL Auth cannot be turned off, an admin name and password must be given as part of the database creation process.
+> Please note that SQL Auth will be turned off.
+However, an admin name and password must be given as part of the database creation process.

  * aad_admin_name: Principal name of the external administrator (UPN).
 If you need to know what this value is, please login with the Azure CLI and run the script: [fetch-principal-info.sh](./scripts/fetch-principal-info.sh) or [./scripts/fetch-principal-info.ps1](scripts/fetch-principal-info.ps1)